Annie Sloan chalk paint – How to wax and buff wax – for boys

 One rule I would like to break, is applying the wax.
 Can wax be sprayed?
 You bet.
-Need to ask an expert whether this particular brand would be suitable for chalk paint.
-That would be most excellent
+But see the comments below from a main supplier of spray wax.

-Cait of Carte Blanche is the authority on most things to do with decorative painting, including preparing, applying and distressing Annie Sloan chalk paint.
+North of the border, Cait of Carte Blanche is the authority on most things to do with preparing, applying and distressing Annie Sloan chalk paint.
 Gibson is the bain marie expert on production quantity waxing.
 And Jocelyne has compiled a great one-stop page of all things Annie Sloan chalk paint, where I am the waxing expert!

 |Please tweet or share||

 16 comments to “Annie Sloan chalk paint – How to wax and buff wax – for boys”